 Combination #2:

 Another combination I LOVE is a baked potato with spiced compound butter and a side salad.
-I haven't yet shared my recipes for baked potato and compound butter, but I love this strawberry salad as the fresh element.
+I haven't yet shared my recipes for baked potato, but I love this strawberry salad as the fresh element.

 Other side dishes that are amazing to steaks